Ruins of Hampi – Heritage of Vijayanagara Empire

 The Ruins of Hampi – wherever I went, it felt like a huge bag of giant boulders fell and spilled across the land.
-The legacy of the Vijayanagara Empire is still felt today in the ruins of Hampi.
+The ruins of Hampi still convey the legacy of the Vijayanagara Empire today.
 It has been one of the UNESCO World Heritage sites since 1986.

 After a day trip in Bangalore, we boarded the bus to Hampi around 8 PM.
 We reached Hospet junction at 5 AM early in the morning, even before dawn.
 There were a group of people who got down along with us at the junction as it was the last stop.